 How popular is the baby name Freelove in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Freelove and check out all the blog posts that mention the name Freelove.
+Plus, check out all the blog posts that mention the name Freelove.

 The graph will take a few seconds to load, thanks for your patience.
 (Don't worry, it shouldn't take nine months.)
 If it's taking too long, try reloading the page.

 Boston’s Central Burying Ground was established in 1756, so it’s newer than the other Boston cemeteries I’ve blogged about (King’s Chapel, Granary, and Copp’s Hill).
 Nevertheless, it still contains some pretty interesting names: